Patrick Yaw Boamah

-Patrick Yaw Boamah (born 1974) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Okaikwei Central Constituency in the Greater Accra Region on the ticket of the New Patriotic Party.
+Patrick Yaw Boamah (born 1974) is a Ghanaian politician and member of the Ninth Parliament of the Fourth Republic of Ghana representing the Okaikwei Central Constituency in the Greater Accra Region on the ticket of the New Patriotic Party.

 Early life and education

 Boamah was born on 19 September 1974.
 He hails from Mourso-Effiduase, in the Ashanti Region of Ghana.
 He obtained his bachelor of laws and master's degree in International Affairs from the University of Ghana in 2004 and 2005 respectively.
 He later proceeded to the Ghana School of Law where he received his barrister-at-law degree in 2009.
+He attained his LLB from University of Ghana in 2008.

 Career

 Boamah is a lawyer by profession.
-Before entering politics, he was an Associate at the Sam Okudzeto and Associates law firm.
+Before entering politics, he was an Associate at the Sam Okudzato and Associates law firm.
+He was also a lawyer at Boamah & Partners.